DavidBuchanan314/kurl/README.md

 00000200
 ```

-Adding back the rest of the code, porting things as neccessary (memcpy, etc. need reimplementing), results in a 3776 byte binary (compiling for aarch64).
+Adding back the rest of the code, porting things as neccessary (memcpy, etc. need reimplementing), results in a 3760 byte binary (compiling for aarch64).

 That's a TLS client in under 4KB!!!!

 We've even got 320 bytes left for a DNS client.

+Adding the DNS client brought it up to ~3900 bytes, and then some golfing brought it back down to 3768.